Silent Hill 2: Restless Dreams

 As is the hallmark of this series, the plot is morose and incomprehensible at first, but reveals its subtle nature upon closer examination.
 Occultism and religion, main themes from the first game, have been largely swept aside in favor of exploring darker avenues of humanity – rape, death and dying, suicide or murder – with miserable, barely coherent characters all seemingly on the verge of a psychotic episode.

 Every aspect of the town is seen from the prism of each character’s broken persona, a clever device that encompasses everything from the way monsters appear to reflect (in our case) James’ personal demons, to Silent Hill’s decayed look and claustrophobic feel.
 In this sense the game is as much a game as it is a Rorschach test laden with hidden meaning and metaphor.
-For example, you’ll get more than a fair share of glimpses of James’ dead spouse while exploring the town, but they’re very subtle — a mannequin with familiar dressing here, a blood-written message in a dark alley there, dead bodies that look eerily similar, or monsters that are grotesquely sexualized.
+For example, you’ll get more than a fair share of glimpses of James’ dead spouse while exploring the town, but they’re very subtle — a mannequin with familiar dressing here, a blood-written message in a dark alley there, dead bodies that look eerily similar to James, or monsters that are grotesquely sexualized.

-The locations you’ll visit will number many areas from the abandoned town – there’s an extremely creepy set of old apartment buildings early on, a hospital with zombie nurses (you can’t have a Silent Hill game without ’em), a derelict prison, hotel and parts of the town itself that you must explore in both foggy daylight and dreadful darkness.
+The locations you’ll visit will number many areas from the abandoned town – there’s an extremely creepy set of old apartment buildings early on, a hospital with zombie nurses (you can’t have a Silent Hill game without ’em), a derelict prison, hotel and parts of the town itself that you must explore in both foggy daylight and dreadful nighttime hours.

 What’s fantastic is that most of these areas are built to real-life scale to give them more authenticity, from the town at large to the many buildings you can enter.
 Artificial boundaries naturally limit your character to a few paths – streets in Silent Hill suddenly stop and drop into the abyss, as if the patch of ground you’re walking on is removed from normal space and time, and so often doors inside structures have magically broken locks that can never be pried open.
 Yet this nonsensical approach is sensical considering the alternate reality James is treading on.
 Clearly he’s not in Kansas, so why should the world around him have some sort of logic?